 “Big, rich and entertaining,” Saga Magazine

 “Engrossing.
 (Davies) represents historical research as exciting, romantic and as offering personal catharsis.
-History, we discover, begins with where we live and the people who lived in our homes before us,’ History Today
+History, we discover, begins with where we live and the people who lived in our homes before us,” History Today

-“In this dark thriller Caitlin Davies uses the haunted house as the frame for a disturbing story – based on a true case – of cruelty and exploitation in Victorian London,” Daily Mail
+“In this dark thriller Caitlin Davies uses the haunted house as the frame for a disturbing story – based on a true case – of cruelty and exploitation in Victorian London,”

-* A new documentary series ‘Inside Holloway‘, made by WildfireTV, looks at the history of Europe’s largest women’s prison.
+A documentary series ‘Inside Holloway‘, made by WildfireTV, looks at the history of Europe’s largest women’s prison.
 In the first episode, which aired on Channel 5 on October 23rd 2014, I talk about the case of Sach and Walters.